 - experimental low-impact, fertilizer-free agriculture that might be used by Cornell Cooperative Extension or other research organization.

-- community gardens and other types of food producing spaces for the benefit of local people (such as at Share the Harvest food pantry farm).
+- community gardens and other types of food producing spaces for the benefit of local people (such as at Share the Harvest, a food pantry farm).